paveldemeter/car_wash/readme.md

 The website will have an about page implemented for both owners/washers.

+##### As an owner I want to be able to pay for my cleaning service through a secure system.
+Stripe will be integrated to implement secure payments between owner & washer.

 #### Washer User Story

 ##### As a a washer I want to be able to login/signup to access the site

 Washers & vehicle owners will both require ID to sign up to the site, Rolify will take care of the option to view cars to wash after logging in as a washer.

-##### As a washer I want to be able to view internships to see what I could apply for
+##### As a washer I want to be able to view the cars information and owners.

 Washer will have their own tab "Washers" information about the vehicle they are cleaning, registration details, suburb, make, model & year of vehicle.

+##### As a washer I want to be able to get paid through a secure system such as stripe for security.
+Washer will get paid from stripe which is a secure payment system.

+#####

 #### Wire-frames